nichia/kitchenandrecipes-js/NOTES.md

 - Design data models and associations
 - Write user stories
 - Sketch out rough screen layouts
-- Setup the Homecooked application to use postgresql database.
+- Setup the Kitchenandrecipes application to use postgresql database.
 Do this now so it can easily be hosted on Heroku platform later
   - install and setup postgresql
 - Generate models and migrations and setup Activerecord associations.
 Add Activerecord validations.
 - Write RSPEC/Capybara Tests
+- Implement authentication using Devise/OmniAuth
   - Start routes, controllers, and views for home page, signup, login and logout
-- Implement authentication using Devise/OmniAuth
 - Add edit and delete of User account.
 - Setup seeds data for db
 - Continue with main CRUD logic for recipes and it's corresponding routes, controller and views.